PLM IT benchmarking: Identifying opportunities for improvement

 Benchmarking is an excellent way to boost your PLM initiatives, identify new improvement opportunities and get inspired.
-PLM benchmarks help you follow industry best practices and compare your performance with that of other companies.
+IT benchmarks in your PLM plan help you follow industry best practices and compare your performance with that of other companies.

 Through benchmarking, you keep abreast of what other organizations are doing and of current best practices, and set a baseline you can use to compare against your organization’s capabilities.

 But since it’s a powerful tool you can use to gain insights about concrete functionalities and processes, benchmarking is also a continuous improvement tool.